Paul Robeson with Christine Moore Howell and a child.

 Paul Robeson with Christine Moore Howell and a child, in front of William Moore’s furniture store on Spring Street.

-Paul Robeson (baritone) and Christine Howell (1899 - 1972), well-known Princeton natives, appear in an undated photo seated on the stoop of the entrance to a Spring Street furniture store, accompanied by an unidentified young girl.
-Christine’s father, William “Sport” Moore, owned businesses on (4, 6, and 10) Spring Street where he sold clothing, furniture, and antiques.
+Paul Robeson (1898-1976) and Christine Howell (1899 - 1972), well-known Princeton natives, appear in an undated photo seated on the stoop of the entrance to a Spring Street furniture store, accompanied by an unidentified young girl.
+Christine’s father, William Powell Moore, owned businesses on (4, 6, and 10) Spring Street where he sold clothing, furniture, and antiques.
 In later years, Christine operated a beauty salon in those properties, from the 1920s through the 1940s.

 Paul Robeson Biography